LMAX-Exchange/puppet-networking-example/README.md

 It took the engineers a some time to add the Bonding configuration to every machine.
 A few mistakes were made but corrected.
 The Hiera data is starting to be difficult to manage.

-We're now at about (18*26*2) 1000 lines of networking information in Hiera.
+We're now at about (18 x 26 x 2) 1000 lines of networking information in Hiera.

 ### An Architecture Change